 There might be free courses in your area or via the internet that they could take.
 You could give your learners an activity to carry out, either individually or in groups.

-They could produce a short presentation on a relevant topic, a blog, a wiki, a podcast or a video, and then present this during the next session.
+For example, they could produce a short presentation regarding a relevant topic, a blog, a wiki, a podcast or a video, and then present this during the next session.

-This could involve English with communication skills, maths with working out how long activities will take, and ICT with the use of technology.
+This could involve English with communication skills, maths with working out how long certain activities will take, and digital skills with the use of technology.

-This video was produced by the National Centre of Literacy and Numeracy for Adults.
+This video regarding embedding skills was produced by the National Centre of Literacy and Numeracy for Adults.

 The following video is by the Education and Training Foundation regarding the support they can offer regarding maths and English.